Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 Start Printing
 ---------------

 Now just click the Print button!
-You will notice that your part slices in the software right before the print starts and the printer runs an auto leveling measurement sequence.
+You will notice that your part slices in the software before the print starts and the printer runs an auto leveling measurement sequence.
 From here let the printer do the rest of the work and watch your part grow!

 .. note:: If you selected a Print from your Desktop or Laptop you'll need to keep your Printer connected for the entirety of the print.
 If you Loaded it from the SD Card in the Printer, your computer does not need to stay connected for the print to finish.